blueskye16/purwareja/README.md

   undo field / column table yang baru dibikin --> prakteknya

 - di bagian routes dropdown uda jalan, tapi pastiin bagian nav gaada rute sama yang lagi jalan biar active-nya ga dobel

+### working with blackbox

+## view post-category
+- bikin input color pallete
+- i'm working with laravel and tailwind project. i intend to make some input that give user ability to chose color from some pallete, then it will pass on to the web system. do you have any advice how i make that?

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>